Physics-50/Module-1/docs/week1.md

 ## Background Reading

 Often the first step is to do some background reading and theoretical analysis.
-We are measuring the coefficient of static friction: a dimensionless number that depends on the two surfaces in contact.
+We are measuring the coefficient of static friction, a dimensionless number that depends on the two surfaces in contact.
 This video from Prof. Arlett on how $$\mu_s$$ and $$\theta_c$$ are related will provide some background and a quick refresher:
 [<img src="images/static-friction-video-preview.png" alt="refresher on how mu_s is related to theta_c" width="400"/>](https://drive.google.com/file/d/19qMGg5rJfkDCQVHRK2G1Nl4_CAMSgvHX/view?usp=sharing){:target="_blank"}

 In your lab notebook, try the derivation yourself and document the result.